ictunion/main-website-public/content/career/2024-organizer.cs.md

 *   active English and Czech language

-*   Big Plus: knowledge about ICT sector
+*   big plus: knowledge about ICT sector

-*   Big Plus: experience with activism
+*   big plus: experience with activism

 #### What we offer: